petkaantonov/bluebird/API.md

 ```

 Now if someone uses this function, they will catch all errors in their Promise `.catch` handlers instead of having to handle both synchronous and asynchronous exception flows.

+Note about second argument: if it's specifically a true array, its values become respective arguments for the function call.
+Otherwise it is passed as is as the first argument for the function call.

 *For compatibility with earlier ECMAScript version, an alias `Promise.attempt()` is provided for `Promise.try()`.*